Jackyy-Li/Cycle-Consistency-based-Uncertainty-Estimator/README.md

 python uncertainty_quant_alt.py
 ```

 ### Use XGBoost Classifier with uncertainty estimators

+"corrupt_input_detection.ipynb" contains the code to perform corrupted input detection on the result.
+The presentation shows the detection accuracy of the different noise level.
+Please change the code (directory of your result paths) accordingly to generate your own result.

 ## Acknowledgements

 ## Related Work